eicospike/tonecode/README.md

 User Log
 ========
+UPDATE: Gorillacode is attempting to overtake this however tonecode can still be pushed further.
 TODO:force auto detection of bitrate, prob just look for single peak fft....

 some baud is in testing however appears to be working fine